Enterprise resource planning (ERP) software is a comprehensive solution that allows businesses to automate a number of processes, including:

 Accounting is, of course, the process of tracking a company’s finances.
 You need to know what your assets are, what your liabilities are, the status of sales, the value of your inventory, fixed costs, variable costs, and many other financial data points.
 All of this is contained in the accounting component of an ERP.
 It maintains and updates the general ledger and other financial documents to reflect changes and transactions in real time.
-With an ERP, you don’t have to use an outside accounting solution, but you get to keep all of your financial and other data housed under the same system.
+With an ERP system, you don’t have to use an outside accounting solution, but you get to keep all of your financial and other data housed under the same system ERP system.

 Asset Tracking and Inventory Management

 You can take advantage of an ERP’s ability to tell you all sorts of information about the inventory and assets you have in your warehouse(s) and other locations.
 Check constantly updated inventory quantities, get instantly apprised of incoming orders, and perform cycle counts to make sure your numbers are accurate.
 In addition, you can monitor the picking, packing, and shipping procedure to find ways to improve efficiency by restructuring your warehouse to put similar-selling items close together and making other changes like that.